-In our lifetime, our emotions will either protect us or hurt us, but what we all have in common are the emotional ties that bind us together, it doesn’t matter what the emotion is.
+Our emotions will either protect us or hurt us, but uniquely, what we all have in common are the emotional ties that bind us together, it doesn’t matter what the emotion is.

-In my own case, I wanted others to take the blame for not helping me with my disability.
+I was emotional.
+I wanted others to help me and take responsibility for my disability.
 I wanted others to listen, I wanted a voice.
-I was both frustrated and angry.
-When I wasn’t happy, I was being quiet and when I wasn’t being all of those things, deep down I was the most kind and caring person and those caring qualities are still with me today.
+I just existed.
+I was frustrated, irritated and angry.
+When I wasn’t angry, I wasn’t happy, instead I was quiet and when I wasn’t all of those things, deep down I was the most kind and caring person, and those caring qualities are still with me today.

-It’s massively important we learn to use expression, to talk about how we feel.
-Talking about the things that matter will help us keep the mind safe.
-It is the most powerful tool we have.
-Our emotions need to go somewhere and if they’re not being expressed, they’re going inside.
+It is also important we learn to talk about how we feel.
+Talking about the things that matter or that bother us will help us stay and keep the mind safe.
+Emotions are the most powerful tool we have.
+Emotions need to go somewhere: if they’re not being expressed, they’re going inside.

-By ignoring our emotions, they will start to interfere with our health and will contribute to long-term illness.
-The word disease is made up of two words ‘dis-ease.’
-That is why it’s so important to be at ease with ourselves.
-We need to have a voice and use it.
+By ignoring our emotions, they will eventually start to interfere with our health and will contribute to long-term illness.
+The word disease is made up of two words ‘dis-ease,’ which is why it’s important for us to be at ease with ourselves.